BACKGROUND

 However, there are also factors which make lynx predation less likely, such as an abundance of wild prey (true across most of Scotland), and whether sheep are actively protected (not the case in Scotland) or at least confined within fields (often true in Scotland).
 When too many risk factors align, it can create hotspots of conflict, and in such circumstances, an increase in protection may be required.

 In summary, if lynx are reintroduced to Scotland, some lynx would be likely to kill some sheep at some point, but exactly how many sheep might be predated is difficult to predict.
 There are limits to what can be inferred from comparisons with Europe, with the Scottish context unique in some ways, and ultimately, we will only know for sure after a trial.
-The question then becomes, how can any such predation best be managed fairly and responsibly?
+The question then becomes, how can any such predation best be managed in a way that is fair and sustainable for all stakeholders?

 What costs might lynx generate?